opal/opal.github.io/source/docs/getting_started.html.md

 # => "(function() { ... })()"
 ```

-`opal-sprockets` adds support to sprockets for compiling ruby (and erb) assets,
+opal includes `sprockets` support to sprockets for compiling ruby (and erb) assets,
 and treating them as first class javascript citizens.
 It works in a similar way
 to coffeescript, where javascript files can simply `require` ruby sources, and
 ruby sources can `require` javascript and other ruby files.

 This relies on the opal load path.
 Any gem containing opal code registers that
-directory to the opal load path. `opal-sprockets` will then use all opal load
+directory to the opal load path. `opal` will then use all opal load
 paths when running sprockets instances.
 For rails applications,
 [opal-rails](http://github.com/opal/opal-rails) does this automatically.
 For
 building a simple application, we have to do this manually.
 So add opal-sprockets